gunoodaddy/jnibind/README.md

 you use these files to your androind project.

 Also `jnibind` perform making test program and running it to verify that output files are generated correctly.

+## If new type exists in input file..

+If you have some user defined type(of typedef) in input header file, you must add your new type in `jnibind.l` file.

+see `DWORD` in jnibind.l

 ## Sample